Daidicain/Recommender-Research/README.md

 To install dependencies

-    pip install --upgrade -r requirements.txt # This will install all of the dependencies in the requirements file
+    <h1> pip install --upgrade -r requirements.txt </h1>

+    <p> This will install all of the dependencies in the requirements file </p>

 To initialize results file structure

     python Implementations/initialize.py

+    This will ensure all directories that are required are created

 To run